MartijnBraam/python-isc-dhcp-leases/README.md

 Small python module for reading /var/lib/dhcp/dhcpd.leases from isc-dhcp-server.
 This module works in Python 2.7 and 3.x

+This module also supports reading lease files from the isc dhcp daemon running in IPv6 mode.

 ## Installation

 ### Through pypi